 Ingrid Kraft has attended the C.F.
 Theodore Steinway Academy at the Steinway & Sons Factory in New York.
 She has also attended the Renner Academy in Phoenix and the Shigeru Kawai Technical Academy at the Colburn School in LA.
 Starting her career She graduated from the Randy Potter School of Piano Technology and has mentored with acclaimed piano rebuilder Joe Garrett RPT.
 Ingrid also holds a BA Music from Maryhurst University.

 She is an active member of the Piano Technicians Guild and regularly attends Technical Conventions and Institutes to continually upgrade and advance her skills.
-She is on the Institute Team that helps plan National Conventions.
-She is serving as PTG Orlando 2021 Institute Director.
+She served on the Institute Team that helps plan National Conventions.
+She was PTG Orlando 2021 Institute Director.

 Ingrid has a tremendous love for the piano since an early age.
 She remembers starting piano lessons and being fascinated when the piano